Alert Level 3 – What this Means for Businesses

 - E.g. maintenance for machinery and/or ventilation/air-conditioning unused during Level 4, having the right people with the right skills available etc.

-you ensure all workers know how and are able to keep themselves safe from
+- How will you ensure all workers know how and are able to keep themselves safe from exposure to COVID-19?

 - E.g. posters/information sheets, how you will conduct team meetings, keeping information up to date etc.